insraq/insraq.github.com/_posts/2024-1-23-cividle-optimization.md

 ---
 layout: post
-title: "Squeezing Every Bit Of Performance Out Of JavaScript For My Automation Game"
+title: "Squeezing Last Bit Of JavaScript Performance For My Automation Game"
 ---

 Shortly after I released [Industry Idle](https://industryidle.com/), I did a big round of optimization which I [wrote about](https://ruoyusun.com/2022/01/28/game-pref.html).
 For those of you who've never played Industry Idle, it is a factory automation and economy simulation game.
 The main performance issue I ran into is actually on the rendering side, which is surprising given its minimalist graphics.